The Computer School

 100 West 77th Street New York, NY 10024

 Dear Computer School Families,

-We ask that all members of The Computer School community—students, parents/guardians, teachers and staff—read this young adult book that centers around the theme of resilience.
+We ask that all members of The Computer School community—students, parents/guardians, families, teachers and staff—read this young adult book that centers around the theme of empowerment.

 ALL COMMUNITY READ: